Beautiful Badass Pillars – The Sane & Simple Way to Build a Better Body Part 2

 Bottom line – make improved health and quality of life your main goal, and then fat loss and improved body composition (along with higher energy levels, better sleep quality, etc) will become a wonderful side effect.

-If you’re constantly thinking about, and focusing on, fat loss, then you could benefit from reading Letting Go of the Fat Loss Mindset Part 1 and Part 2.
-You don’t have to focus on fat loss to achieve fat loss, and those articles explain how.
+If you’re constantly thinking about, and focusing on, fat loss, then you could benefit from reading Letting Go of the Fat Loss Mindset Part 1.
+You don’t have to focus on fat loss to achieve fat loss, and that article explain how.

 BOOM!
 So there you have it – 14 Beautiful Badass Pillars.